hdowens/projeul_sols/README.md

 q31 - coin sums, how many ways to make £2 with all available British coins.
 Dynamic programming solution used.

+q32 - Find the sum of all products whose multiplicand/multiplier/product identity can be written as a 1 through 9 pandigital.

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million